CP1401/Practicals/prac_09/README.md

 !
 ```

-Then what's happened is the `text` variable includes the new line in your file.
+Then what happened is the `text` variable includes the new line character (`\n`) in your file.
 You can solve this problem in two ways.

-- Edit the file so there's no line break
+- Edit the file so there's no new line
 - Strip the new line character (any whitespace from the ends of the line) from text with:

 ```python